 \section{System Model and Problem Formulation}

-This paper considers the AirComp over a MAC as shown in Fig. \ref{fig:model}, in which one FC aggregates the information from a set $\mathcal {K}\triangleq \{1,\ldots,K\} $ of $K\ge 1$ mobile devices each with one antenna.
+We consider AirComp over a MAC as shown in Fig. \ref{fig:model}, in which one FC aggregates the information from a set $\mathcal {K}\triangleq \{1,\ldots,K\} $ of $K\ge 1$ mobile devices each with one antenna.
 We consider the case with block fading channels, where the wireless channels remain unchanged within each time slot but may change from one slot to another.
 Let $\mathcal T \triangleq \{1, \ldots , T\}$ denote the set of time slots of interest, where $T$ is the number of slots that is assumed to be sufficiently large.
 It is assumed that the channel coefficients over different time slots are generated from a stationary and ergodic stochastic process.
-Suppose that the devices record a set of time-varying parameters of an environment, and the FC needs to recover the \emph{average} of the measured data from devices\footnote{Other functions such as geometric mean are also possible with pre-processing and post-processing \cite{nomo_function_Abari}.}.
-Let $Z_{k}(t)$ denote the data measured by device $k$ at an arbitrary time slot $t\in{\cal T}$.
-Thus the function of interest at the FC at time slot $t$ is given by
+Suppose that the devices record a set of time-varying parameters of an environment, and the FC needs to recover the \emph{average} of the measured data from devices\footnote{Other functions such as the geometric mean can also be computed via proper pre-processing and post-processing \cite{nomo_function_Abari}.}.

-Instead of directly transmitting $Z_{k}(t)$, we find it convenient to transmit its normalized version, denoted by $s_{k}(t)=g(Z_{k}(t))$, to facilitate power control.
+Thus the function of interest at the FC in time slot $t$ is Instead of directly transmitting $Z_{k}(t)$, we find it convenient to transmit its normalized version, denoted by $s_{k}(t)=g(Z_{k}(t))$, to facilitate power control.
 The function $g(\cdot)$ denotes the normalization operation, which is linear and uniform to all devices, to ensure that $\{s_{k}(t)\}$ are with zero mean and unit variance.
 Upon receiving the average of transmitted data $\{s_k(t)\}$, i.e.,

 the desired $\tilde f(t)$ can be simply recovered from $f(t)$ by applying the following de-normalization operation: